 The Growth Years

 The 1970’s and 1980’s held a lot of changes for Andrew Grant Diamond Center.
 Jewelry was becoming a larger portion of the business and became the real focus of what the Grants wanted to do.
-Robert Grant – their son – joined the business in 1973 doing jewelry repair, diamond setting, and most of the bench work for the store.
+Robert Grant – their son – joined the business in 1973 doing jewelry repair, diamond setting, and most of the bench and repair work for the store.
 In 1976 he received his Graduate Gemologist degree from the Gemological Institute of America, and a Certified Gemologist title from the American Gem Society in 1977.
-In 1983 he was among the 1st 78 jewelers in the country to recieve the Certified Gemologist Appraiser title – the American Gem Society’s most elite title.
+In 1983 he was among the 1st 78 jewelers in the country to receive the Certified Gemologist Appraiser title – the American Gem Society’s most elite title.
 The store was now well on its way to upgrading, and in 1979, Andrew Grant Diamond Center had its 1st major clearance sale where it sold off almost all of its giftware in order to concentrate on fine jewelry sales.